홈CorporationEthical ManagementEthical management system

 『All SKC employees fulfill their duties dutifully with accountability.』

-- We dutifully observe all related laws and regulations that you have to comply with as the SKC employees.
+- We dutifully observe all laws and regulations that you have to comply with as SKC employees.

-- We enhance our competitiveness and maintain our fame and dignity.
+- We enhance our competitiveness and maintain our reputation and dignity.

-『We become a trusted firm by observing the social norm and make a contribution to a society through social and cultural activities.』
+『We become a trusted firm by observing social norms and make a contribution to society through social and cultural activities.』

-- We observe the local laws and respect the culture and tradition of the communities.
+- We observe local laws and respect the culture and tradition of the communities.

 - We perform environment-friendly management and actively participate in environmental protection.

-- We make a contribution to social development by actively participating on CSR activities.
+- We make contributions to social development by actively participating in CSR activities.